darya/framework/src/Darya/ORM/README.md

 $page->save();
 ```

-Saving a parent record cascades the saving of its loaded related models that
+Saving a record will save any of its loaded related models that have had their
-have changed since they were loaded.
+attributes changed.

 You can skip saving related models if need be.